 The U.S. company purchases and imports products from its affiliate in Japan.
-The government of Japan levies a tax on Japanese goods sold for consumption in Japan.
+The Japanese government levies a tax on Japanese goods sold for consumption in Japan.
 However, when articles are sold in Japan for consumption abroad, one may pay the consumption tax and apply for a refund, by presenting export documentation, because the articles are exempt from the tax.
-The documentation submitted indicates that the consumption tax is not included in neither the invoice price nor the entered value.
-The importer was not charged nor pays for the consumption tax at any time.
+The documentation submitted indicates that the consumption tax is not included in either the invoice price or the entered value.
+The importer was not charged for and did not pay the consumption tax at any time.
 Therefore, based on the documentation presented, the refundable consumption tax is not part of the price actually paid or payable for the imported merchandise.
 547056 dated Feb.
 8, 1999.